Analysis | The most dangerous false positive: Trump’s ongoing insistence that the pandemic is under control

 But the point is entirely that in many places, the virus isn't doing well and that reopening schools risks spreading the virus more quickly.

-“Across America right now, people are on the move," Birx said on CNN Sunday, pointing a subtle finger at the administration's push to scale back containment efforts several months ago.
+“Across America right now, people are on the move," Birx said Sunday on CNN, pointing a subtle finger at the administration’s push to scale back containment efforts several months ago.
 One risk of allowing children to return to school is that the same mistake will be repeated, trading containment for person-to-person interaction.

 That risk has been demonstrated repeatedly in recent days: Broad transmission of the virus among children at a camp in Georgia.
 A school reopening in Indiana that resulted in an immediate shutdown after a student tested positive on the first day.
 A powerful testimonial from a schools superintendent in Arizona facing a mandate to reopen.

-“There’s no way it can be safe," Jeff Gregorich told The Post.
+“There’s no way it can be safe," Jeff Gregorich told The Washington Post.
 “If you think anything else, I’m sorry, but it’s a fantasy.
 Kids will get sick, or worse.
 Family members will die.
 Teachers will die."

 Gregorich, Trump would no doubt tell us, is simply being insufficiently positive.